 Our sustainability focus has continued to develop a number of local initiatives where we can make a contribution.
-Colleagues have contributed ideas which have given rise to initiatives around recycling, and increasing the use of electronic communication to Members, which we extended to annual mailings in respect of the Annual General Meeting in 2023.
+Colleagues have contributed ideas which have given rise to initiatives around recycling, and increasing the use of electronic communication to Members, which now includes our annual mailings in respect of our Annual General Meeting.